Nikshay-Jain/Yantra-AI/README.md

 --> If you choose not to enter anything about the site currently, worry not, just enter $\textbf{``q''}$ in name section and find the prompt disabled.

+3. Like to be on time everywhere?
+Just ask $\textbf{``What's the time currently?''}$

+4. Forgot today's date?
+Just ask $\textbf{``What's today's date?''}$.

-3. Want to know the current weather details of any city worldwide?
-Just say $\textbf{``What's the weather like?''}$.
+5. Want to know the current weather details of any city worldwide?
+Just ask $\textbf{``What's the weather like?''}$.
 Yantra then asks you the name of the city and the deatils are with you in seconds!

-4. Once activated, Yantra is always at your command, accepting your voice inputs until $\textbf{``Shut down''}$ command is recieved as a voice input.
+6. Once activated, Yantra is always at your command, accepting your voice inputs until $\textbf{``Shut down''}$ command is recieved as a voice input.

 We are always open for improvements, so feel free to point out any bug or an improvement necessary.